salineselin/salinesel.in/content/post/kyverno-patterns/index.md

 If that isn't soon enough and you're still experiencing pain with iteration, you could potentially use a git hook when you push source control changes to remote (similar to how [husky](https://www.npmjs.com/package/husky) does it) to get that feedback even sooner.
 I'd recommend only implementing a hook like this if the developers working on kubernetes manifests are acclimated to kubernetes and have their policies pulled down into their local dev cluster, or they're authenticated into a remote cluster with a context they can use to `--dry-run=server` against.

-Truth be told most of the manifests you write are likely written and then rarely touched, so iteration slow and frequent enough to cause admission controller heartache is likely nonexistent.
+Truth be told most of the manifests you write are likely written and then rarely touched, so iteration slow and frequent enough to cause admission controller heartache is likely seldom.

 ### separate your kyverno installation from the underlying policies